-I have no beauty regime to speak of now – there is simply no time!
+I have no beauty regime to speak of now – there is no time!
 Or rather, there could be, but it is not a priority anymore.
 All my face gets is a good wash in the morning and the occasional mask.
-As for haircuts and putting make-up – these are reserved for special events like wedding dinners.
+As for haircuts and putting on make-up – these are reserved for special events like wedding dinners.

 Exotic holidays with Hubby?
 Not anytime soon…

-Both my husband and I have had to put on hold those dreams of traveling to exotic locations for extended periods of time.
+Both my husband and I have had to put on hold those dreams of travelling to exotic locations for extended periods of time.
 At least for these early years, we have unanimously agreed not to travel overseas without the boys – anywhere we go, we have gone as a family.
 And so, these past few years, we have contented ourselves with long weekends spent around the region, in Batam, Bintan or Malaysia.

 Sleep is a luxury.